conradz/hut-tabs/README.md

 ### `#selected`

-The DOM node for the currently selected `.tabs-section` node, or `null` if no section is selected.
+The DOM node for the currently selected `.tabs-section`, or `null` if no section is selected.

 ### `#select(section)`

 Selects a tab section.
-If `section` is a number, it will select the section at that index (for example use `0` if selecting the first section).
-If `section` is an element, it must be one of the `.tabs-section` elements.
+If `section` is a number, it will select the section at that index (for example `t.select(0)` will select the first section).
+If `section` is a DOM element, it will select the section with element.
+The element must be one of the `.tabs-section` elements.

 ### `Event: select(section)`

 Triggered when a new section is selected. `section` will be the DOM node for the selected `.tabs-section`.

 ## Styling